 Public interest disclosures are required to be in writing pursuant to Section 8 of the PIDA.
+It will include a description of the wrongdoing, the name of the person(s) alleged to have committed the wrongdoing, the date of the wrongdoing, and whether the wrongdoing has already been disclosed.
 A written disclosure usually follows a period of inquiry, as previously described.
 In some cases, the completed forms and evidence arrives in a package, or via a solicitor.

-OCR invests the time necessary to thoroughly analyze the evidence, clarify key allegations or probe other areas that may not be covered in the written disclosure.
+OCR invests the time necessary to thoroughly analyze the evidence, clarify key allegations, or probe other areas that may not be covered in the written disclosure.
+It is beneficial to provide as much descriptive information as available when making a disclosure.